unbit/uwsgi-docs/SNI.rst

 Adding complex SNI objects
 **************************

-Sometimes you need more complex keys for your SNI objects (like with wildcard certificates)
+Sometimes you need more complex keys for your SNI objects (like when using wildcard certificates)

-If you have built uWSGI with pcre/regexp support you can use the --sni-regexp option
+If you have built uWSGI with PCRE/regexp support (as you should) you can use the ``--sni-regexp`` option.

 .. code-block:: sh